The Colonial Home Guide to Heat Pumps

 For the sake of simplicity, this describes the install process for a mixed system.
 If we’re doing an all-ductless system, the steps will be very similar to the installation process for a triple decker ductless system.

-It takes about 5 days to install a mixed ducted 2nd floor + ductless 1st floor heat pump system for a standard-sized1 colonial SFH with no pre-existing ductwork, if you’re working with a crew of 3 people.
+It takes anywhere from 3 to 5 days to install a mixed ducted 2nd floor + ductless 1st floor heat pump system for a standard-sized3 colonial SFH with no pre-existing ductwork, if you’re working with a crew of 3 people.

 Here’s how it’s done.